abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 Insecure file uploads often pair with other vulnerabilities (e.g., Local File Inclusion) to devastating effect.
 A classic trick is uploading a file named `.htaccess` to override server settings!

-Let me know if you’d like a specific example, code snippet, or help testing this vulnerability!
-Here’s a detailed explanation of **Broken Authentication**, a common web vulnerability that occurs when an application’s authentication or session management mechanisms are flawed.
-I’ll cover what it is, how it works, its impact, and how to prevent it.

 ---